Channel Islands National Park: How to Visit & Things to Do

 San Miguel Island

 San Miguel Island boasts your best chance of seeing an elephant seal while visiting the National Park.
 San Miguel also has one of the largest congregations of seals and sea lions found anywhere in the world at Point Bennett, which is a 16-mile roundtrip hike.
 Due to the abundance of sea life and colder water temps, great white sharks also like to congregate here.

 Island Packers ferry staff will give you thorough instructions for visiting San Miguel as landing at Cuyler Beach is often done by inflatable boats from the ferry boat.

 All hikes into the interior of San Miguel Island must be escorted by a naturalist or NPS staff member.

 San Miguel Island Ferry Information

 Travel time to San Miguel Island is 3 hours.
-Island Packers generally only travels to San Miguel in July, August, September & sometimes October.
-Transportation to San Miguel is for campers only; they do 1 day trip in October yearly which sells out quickly.
+Island Packers generally only travels to San Miguel in June, July, August, September, and sometimes October.
+Transportation to San Miguel is for campers only.
+They do offer one day trip in October yearly which sells out quickly.

 San Miguel Island Camping

-There is 1 campground available on San Miguel Island with 9 campsites.
+There is 1 campground available on San Miguel Island with 9 campsites, a wind shelter, picnic tables, food storage boxes, and a pit toilet.
 The campground is a 1-mile steep uphill walk from the ferry landing area.
 There is no potable water available on the island.